 Skittles, Starburst and other popular Halloween candies see price hikes

 WACONIA, Minn. -- Halloween will be a little more expensive this year.
-Candy prices have not been immune to inflation.
+Just like milk and eggs, candy prices have gone up since last year.
+For some brands, prices have actually increased more than 40%.

-At Mackenthun's Fine Foods in Waconia, they've noticed that people are buying more candy after sales being down the past two years due to COVID.
-But as they buy more they are spending more.
+"I buy the bags that have the variety candy bars in them," shopper Jaime Wiemann said.

-Many candy products have increased 10% or more since last year.
-And some of the more popular candies have gone up even more.
+When it comes to Halloween, homeowners know their reputation is on the line.
+No one wants to be known as the house that ran out of candy.

 The 10 most popular candy brands, plus assortment bags, have seen an average price increase of 13% since 2021 -- with some sweets jumping more than 30%, according to the Datasembly Grocery Price Index.